carpentriesoffline/CW24_Build_miniHPC/README.md

 * Draft instructor documentation to allow the delivery of this lesson.

-The project is built on previous work developing the hardware setup and on manual configuration of the cluster.
-Prior to this hack the setup procedure was informally documented and the system had not been tested with lesson material.
+The project is built on previous work developing the hardware setup and on a manual configuration of the cluster.
+Before this hack, the setup procedure was informally documented and the system had not been tested with lesson material.

 We have produced:

 * [Step by step guide](doc/step-by-step.md) to set-up a mini-cluster.
+* [Presentation](doc/CW24-building-miniHPC.pptx) summarising what was produced by the group.